 - Focus on the long-term instead of the short-term.

 - Listen to music that matches your mood.

 1. Start a gratitude journal.

-There’s so much for which to be grateful in life, so why not remind yourself of that on a daily basis?
+There’s so much to be grateful for in life, so why not remind yourself of that on a daily basis?

-A gratitude journal is a wonderful way to stay positive every day with little to no effort.
-Once a day, you can jot down at least three aspects of your day for which you feel thankful.
-They can be as small as seeing a cute dog on your way to work or as large as getting an offer from your dream job.
-In addition, they can be something that happened to you on that specific day -- such as getting yourself a large latte -- or something that exists in your life always -- such as having a family who loves you.
+A gratitude journal is a wonderful way to stay positive every day.
+Once a day, you jot down at least three aspects of your day for which you feel thankful.
+They can be as small as seeing a cute dog on your way to work or as large as getting an offer for your dream job.
+Additionally, they can be something that happened to you on that specific day — such as getting yourself a large latte — or something that exists in your life always — like having a family who loves you.

 Whatever you want to write is up to you.
 All that matters is that you’re remembering to feel grateful every day.
 By retraining your mind to think about all the good things in your life, you can develop a more positive outlook.

 2. Treat yourself to some self-care every day.

 It’s always important to take care of both your physical and mental health.
 It can feel overwhelming when you’re working a full-time job that requires you to constantly interact with people — whether they be customers, prospects, co-workers, or managers — in high-pressure situations.